Open Air Burning and Burn Permit

-- A wood-burning appliance must be at least 5 metres away from anything that might burn, like a fence or landscaping.
+- A wood-burning appliance must be at least 5 metres (16 ft) away from property lines and anything that might burn, like a fence, deck, shed or landscaping.

-- An open-air fire must be at least 15 metres away from anything combustible.
+- An open-air fire must be set back at least 15 metres (50 ft) from property lines and anything combustible.

 - Open air burning is only permitted between sunrise and sunset.